sassoftware/medical-resource-optimization/README.md

 - OUTPUT_FD_DEMAND_FCST - forecasted demand for the planning horizon either from the external forecast file or forecasted data from the provided historical demand data.

 **Output file from *cc_optimize* are as follows:**
-- OUTPUT_OPT_DETAIL - shows the optimization model output such as patients accepted, margin, revenue by scenario, day, and hierarchy.
+- OUTPUT_OPT_DETAIL_DAILY - shows the optimization model output such as patients accepted, margin, revenue by scenario, day, and hierarchy.
-- OUTPUT_OPT_DETAIL_AGG - shows the weekly aggregated optimization model output such as average daily patients accepted, average daily margin, average daily revenue by scenario, week, and hierarchy.
+- OUTPUT_OPT_DETAIL_WEEKLY - shows the weekly aggregated optimization model output such as average daily patients accepted, average daily margin, average daily revenue by scenario, week, and hierarchy.
 - OUTPUT_OPT_SUMMARY - shows the reopening plan for the sub-services at each facility and service line.
 - OUTPUT_OPT_RESOURCE_USAGE - shows the utilization of the resource at the granularity of the resource capacity definition.
 - OUTPUT_OPT_RESOURCE_USAGE_DETAIL - shows the utilization of the resource as the fraction of resource used at a sub-service in facility/service line.